Today’s burning question: what is power yoga?!?

 It turns out that power yoga is more or less the official name for the kind of cardio-driven, butt-busting yoga we practice in our bulldog studios and online yoga classes.

 A full body yoga workout is more fitness-based than your average yoga flow.
-It builds internal heat, increases stamina, builds strength, and helps develop flexibility.
+It builds internal heat and increases stamina.
+It builds strength and helps develop flexibility.
+Plus, yoga can even boost your happiness!

-Grokker says that power yoga workout flows include fewer poses held for longer periods of time, as opposed to vinyasa yoga, which often has more poses held for shorter periods.
+Grokker says that power yoga workout flows include fewer poses held for longer periods of time.
+On the other hand, vinyasa yoga often has more poses held for shorter periods.

-Because of this, power yoga lends itself to strength building (more on that later!), while the primary goal of vinyasa tends to be flexibility.
+Because of this, power yoga lends itself to strength building, while the primary goal of vinyasa tends to be flexibility.
 Power yoga is more focused on the body, while vinyasa is more focused on the breath.

 Ann Pizer writes in Verywell Fit: